DOS: Directional Object Separation in Text Embeddings for Multi-Object Image Generation: Experiments

 \paragraph{Evaluation metrics.} We adjust the VLM-based metric from EnMMDiT~\cite{wei2024enhancing} to measure both the success rate~(SR) and mixture rate~(MR) for each generated image.
 SR evaluates whether all the objects specified in the prompt are clearly present in the image, while MR assesses whether any of the objects appear mixed.
 Specifically, we provided GPT-4o-mini with the generated image and the text prompt used for image generation, asking it to classify each object in the prompt as (1) fully intact, (2) mixed, or (3) absent.
 SR is calculated as the ratio of images where all objects are classified as fully intact, and MR is calculated as the ratio of images where one or more objects are classified as mixed.
 A high SR score and a low MR score indicate superior image-text alignment.
+We further validate the consistency of the results across two additional evaluators in Table~\ref{tab:appendix_re-evaluation} of Appendix~\ref{sec:appendix_validation_metrics}.
 Additional details about the VLM-based metrics are provided in Appendix~\ref{sec:appendix_evaluation_metrics}.